Fetus-X: History

 Millikin began drawing horror comics by age one-and-a-half, when he made crayon drawings of ghosts terrorizing him during toilet-training.
 By second grade, he was making teachers profane birthday cards showing his school burning down.

 The first Fetus-X newspaper strips were published in spring 2000 in Michigan State University's The State News.
 Immediately there were problems with censorship, Catholic League protests, and threatened cancellation.

 After the Catholic League protested the comic and then MSU president M. Peter McPherson declared he wanted it banned, the comic strip was removed for being too controversial.
 During the controversy over the comic, many people protested on both sides of the issue.

 Those who were against the comic protested on religious grounds.
 One said, "As a born-again Christian, I just wanted to notify the writers of “Fetus-X” that the comic strip [is] very offensive. ...
 I pray that one day you will come to know the power of the cross."
 Another warned, "Do you remember what happened when they said, 'not even God can sink the Titanic?'
 There are certain things you just don’t joke about. ... keep your blasphemy to yourself."

 Those in favor of the comic said that "I would not hesitate to liken 'Fetus-X' to the Black Sabbath of comic strips ...
 It is the courage, imagination and talent of both the band and the strip that will set them apart from the other flavors of the week and earn them both places in artistic history."
 And: "It's frustrating to see the ultimate goal of political correctness gain precedence over the basic principle that Casey Sorrow and Eric Millikin have the artistic right to their own opinions."

 After six months, The State News cancelled the comic strip despite support from some readers.
 It continues to be published on the web and in many college newspapers and in alternative newspapers such as Detroit's Metro Times and the University Reporter.

 In the fall of 2002, Fetus-X became part of the subscription-based online alternative comics anthology Serializer, a spin-off of the successful webcomics site Modern Tales.
 Other comics on Serializer included Achewood Sunday Edition, The Magic Whistle, and Little Laurie Sprinkles.
 In the fall of 2005 Fetus-X became a free comic on Webcomics Nation.

 In June 2006, Millikin was interviewed in the book Attitude 3: The New Subversive Online Cartoonists, edited by award-winning syndicated editorial cartoonist Ted Rall.
 Attitude 3 also includes other webcomics such as Cat and Girl, Dinosaur Comics, Diesel Sweeties, and The Perry Bible Fellowship.

 After being offline due to a server crash, Serializer relaunched in October 2006, under the editorship of Eric Millikin.
-Fetus-X was among the comics on the relaunched serializer, along with A Softer World, Idiot Box, and Templar, Arizona.
+Fetus-X was among the comics on the relaunched serializer, along with Joey Comeau and artist Emily Horne's A Softer World, Matt Bors's Idiot Box, and Spike Trotman's Templar, Arizona.